akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 - And all your links between assets and products / product models will be kept.

 # What will my asset families gonna look like?
-The asset families will be all created with the following attributes:
+The asset family created will contain the following attributes:
-- `reference`: media file attribute (used as attribute as main media) containing the reference file of the asset if the asset was localizable in the PAM
+- `reference` (*media_file attribute*): containing the reference file of the PAM asset and used as attribute as main media for this family
-- `variation_scopable`: scopable media file attribute containing the asset variation file for each scope
+- `reference_localizable` (*media_file attribute*): an attribute with a value per locale containing the reference file of the asset for each locale, if the asset was localizable in the PAM
-- `reference_localizable`: a localizable media file attribute containing the reference file of the asset if the asset was localizable in the PAM
+- `variation_scopable` (*media_file attribute*): an attribute with a value per channel containing the asset variation file for each channel
-- `variation_scopable_localizable`: scopable & localizable media file attribute containing the asset variation file for each scope and locale
+- `variation_scopable_localizable` (*media_file attribute*): an attribute with a value per channel containing the asset variation file for each channel and locale, if the asset was localizable in the PAM
-- `description`: text attribute with the asset description
+- `description` (*text attribute*):  with the PAM asset description
-- `categories`: text attribute with the asset categories (categories are separated by a comma)
+- `categories` (*text attribute*): with the PAM asset categories separated by a comma
-- `tags`: text attribute with the asset tags (tags are separated by a comma)
+- `tags` (*text attribute*): with the PAM asset tags (tags are separated by a comma)
 - `end_of_used`: text attribute with the asset end of use date

 ![PAM assets family](pam-assets-family.png)